 Any attempt by a landlord to evict you personally is in violation of your PR tenant rights.
 If your landlord attempts to evict you by shutting off your utilities, physically removing your belongings from the property, or changing your locks, you may be able to collect damages in a lawsuit, including your own attorney costs.
 Talking to a landlord tenant attorney is necessary if you are being unfairly evicted or evicted with self-help methods.

-- Vermont Landlord Tenant Law
+- Arizona Landlord Tenant Law

-- Colorado Landlord Tenant Law
+- Tennessee Landlord Tenant Law